 Can I drink low calorie squashes instead of black tea and coffee?

 Not if you are replacing all of your meals with The 1:1 Diet products, no. You can use our water flavourings, or have herbal and fruit teas.
-If you really want normal tea and coffee but can’t stand drinking them black, try whitening them with a little bit of our vanilla flavour sachets.
+If you really want normal tea and coffee but can’t stand drinking them black, try whitening them with a little bit of our Vanilla Shake.
 Vanilla latté anyone?

 Is alcohol allowed while following The 1:1 Diet?

 No. The only thing that beats alcohol’s calorie density (7kcal per gram) is fat (9kcal per gram).
 An average unit of alcohol has 85 calories, and alcohol has no significant nutritional value.
-It can also have the effect of making you very hungry and weakening your resolve – really not a good idea when you’re focussed on weight loss.
+It can also have the effect of making you very hungry, not to mention lowering your will power – really what you need when you’re focussed on weight loss.

 Will I feel hungry on The 1:1 Diet?